2Rare: Career

 In 2019, he became known for his single "Big Bag", which landed him a joint venture recording contract signing with record labels 10K Projects, Internet Money Records, and Homemade Projects.

 In 2020, he gained wider success with the release of his debut commercial single "Big Drippa".
 In January 2022, he released the single "Cupid" and it went viral on TikTok.

 In June 2022, he appeared in the music video for Canadian rapper Drake's song "Sticky", and had a dance battle with Drake himself.
 In August 2022, he released his song "Q-Pid" with a feature from American rapper Lil Durk.
 In October 2022, he appeared on American rapper NLE Choppa's single "Do It Again" and in its accompanying music video.
 That same month, he signed with Mel Carter's Second Estate Records, which operates as part of Warner Records.
 Carter gave Young a US$800,000 cash advance for his signing.

 In July 2023, he was featured on the 2023 XXL Freshman class with other rappers including Central Cee and GloRilla.

-On May 10, 2024 he featured on DreamDoll's song Jelly (Remix).
+On May 10, 2024, he was featured on the remix of rapper DreamDoll's single "Jelly".